arangodb/docs/3.10/security-dc2dc.md

 Make sure to protect and store both generated files (`my-client-auth-ca.crt` & `my-client-auth-ca.key`) in a safe place.

+{% hint 'info' %}
-<br/>Note: CA certificates have a much longer lifetime than normal certificates.
+CA certificates have a much longer lifetime than normal certificates.
 Therefore even more care is needed to store them safely.
+{% endhint %}

 ### Renewing certificates